maxploter/msc-thesis/README.md

 #### On Linux

-On Ubuntu Linus, you need to install the necessary packages with the following command:
+On Ubuntu Linux, you need to install the necessary packages with the following command:
 ```
 sudo apt install --no-install-recommends --no-install-suggests texlive-plain-generic texlive-latex-extra texlive-lang-european latexmk texlive-luatex ttf-mscorefonts-installer texlive-bibtex-extra biber python3-pygments
 ```